 - Group exercise sessions

-Caroline Alexander is a lead clinical academic for therapies: Imperial College Healthcare NHS Trust and adjunct reader Imperial College London.
+Caroline Alexander is our lead clinical academic for therapies at Imperial College Healthcare NHS Trust and is a professor in practice (musculoskeletal physiotherapy) at Imperial College London.
 She is a senior clinical academic physiotherapist in musculoskeletal outpatients and has a motor control laboratory situated in the physiotherapy department of Imperial College Healthcare NHS Trust.
 She is a member of the human performance group in the department of surgery and cancer led by Alison McGregor (professor of musculoskeletal biodynamics, surgery and cancer).
 Her research interests include investigation of the cortical and reflex control of movement using transcranial magnetic stimulation and electrical stimulation of peripheral nerves.
-She is particularly interested in the control of movement in healthy people and in people with musculoskeletal problems such as joint hypermobility syndrome and shoulder instability.
+She is particularly interested in the control of movement in people with musculoskeletal problems such as Hypermobility Spectrum Disorder as well as factors relevant to developing rehabilitation interventions for this population.

-Current projects include exploring the rate of change of muscle strength in people who are hypermobile, an investigation of the cortical and reflex control of movement in people who are hypermobile and kinematics and kinetics of knee movement in people who are hypermobile.
-Finally, she is exploring the cortical control of shoulder girdle muscles in healthy individuals.
-If you would like to find out more about taking part in these studies please contact Caroline Alexander at firstname.lastname@example.org.
+Current projects include an investigation of the cortical and reflex control of movement in people who are hypermobile.
+If you would like to find out more about volunteering to take part in these studies please contact Caroline Alexander at firstname.lastname@example.org.

 Further online resources